Creating a member account in your organization - AWS Organizations

 Creating a member account in your organization

-• If this organization is managed with AWS Control Tower, then create your accounts by using the AWS Control Tower account factory in the AWS Control Tower console or APIs.
-If you create an account in Organizations, then that account isn't enrolled with AWS Control Tower.
+If your organization is managed by AWS Control Tower, then create your member accounts using the AWS Control Tower account factory in the AWS Control Tower console or using the AWS Control Tower APIs.
+If you create an member account in Organizations when the organization is managed by AWS Control Tower, the account won't be enrolled with AWS Control Tower.
 For more information, see Referring to Resources Outside of AWS Control Tower in the AWS Control Tower User Guide.

 Creating an AWS account that is part of your organization